-EL TIGRE WATERFALLS COSTA RICA – The Complete Guide
+EL TIGRE WATERFALLS in Costa Rica – The Ultimate Guide

 The El Tigre waterfalls are a collection of four big waterfalls where you will hike along through the jungle and over hanging bridges.
 This epic adventure shows you some of the most beautiful waterfalls in Costa Rica and is a great day trip from Monteverde.
 The hike is self guided and is a little more than 5 kilometres long.
 You can either choose to go back to the reception by horse, or hike the last bit (which is the heaviest part uphill).
 Overall the El Tigre waterfalls are a very fun outdoor experience over 10 hanging bridges, crossing rivers and passing four beautiful waterfalls through the jungle.
 Read in this complete guide everything you need to know about the El Tigre waterfalls.